-However, instances of cyber terror, such as the paralysis of Nonghyup computer networks (April 2011) and EBS personal information leakage of near 4 million users (May 2012) continuously occur, proving that the security of the nation and society are at threat.
-Based on the foregoing it is necessary to implement conduct audits in ICT systems including critical infrastructures.
+However, instances of cyber terror, such as the paralysis of Nonghyup computer networks (April 2011) and EBS personal information leakage of nearly 4 million users (May 2012) continuously occur, proving that the security of the nation and society are at risk.
+Based on the foregoing it is necessary to conduct audits in ICT systems including critical infrastructures.